Watching a neighbor’s dog poop in your yard, making your home messy and stinky, can be frustrating, especially if you want a pet-free yard.

 These products can be granules or liquids, and you can apply them around the perimeter or at the affected place.
 Just be sure that the repellant is safe for humans, dogs, and plants, and be careful of unintended side effects.

 7. Erect a Physical Boundary

 The neighbor dog could have found a through pass because your fence isn’t strong enough, or it has several entryways.
 You can stop this behavior by filling up the holes under your fence or add a height to your fence to make it hard to climb.
 Repairing the whole fence, putting up a new one, or using locks can also be helpful.

-What You Shouldn’t Do to Keep Neighbor Dogs Out of Your Yard
+The 6 Reasons Why You Should Keep Dogs Out of Your Yard

 You may love dogs, but that doesn’t necessarily mean you want them roaming in your yard and leaving you with issues to deal with.
 None of these methods are foolproof, so you may have to implement every one of them until you find the one that works.
 Whatever you do, be humane!